Edhyx/Mecanique-Panorama/README.md

-# Mechanic-Panorama
+# Mecanique-Panorama

-Mechanic Panorama is an interactive video installation.
+Mecanique Panorama is an interactive video installation.
 It reproduces 24h landscapes videos captured from windows of various cities inhabitants.

 ## Getting Started